sagieppel/Predict-3D-model-from-image-as-an-XYZ-map/README.md

-# Predict 3D model from image as an XYZ map
+# Predict 3D model from an image as an XYZ map

 Predict 3D model from and image  as an XYZ map that contain the XYZ coordinate per pixel (using convolutional net)